raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 ## Introduction
 In this project, you will learn how to enter this year’s Mission Space Lab challenge to calculate the speed of the ISS using the Astro Pis’ sensors and cameras.
 We’ll provide you with lots of supporting materials to help you write and develop your program, including an example project using historical photos.
 Then, we’ll help you to adapt and test your program so that it can run for 10 minutes onboard the ISS and produce a value for the speed of the ISS, in real-time.

 This is not a complete step-by-step guide on how to create a program that will solve the problem posed by the challenge.
 You and your team will need to come up with ideas and solutions and work out how to implement them.

+--- hint ---

 Don’t know about Mission Space Lab?
 Don’t panic!
 Head over to the [Astro Pi website](https://astro-pi.org/mission-space-lab/) for more information.

+--- /hint ---

 Answers to many of the questions that arise can probably be found by searching online, and we encourage you to do some research and try out different solutions if you get stuck.
 We’ll also be running a couple of scheduled online webinars where you can ask questions of the team at Astro Pi Mission Control, or you can email us at enquires@astro-pi.org.
 Don’t be shy - we’d love to hear from you.
 There are a wealth of resources available to help you succeed at every stage of your Astro Pi journey.